lsulibraries/ldl_metadata_docs/ldl_metadata_guidelines.md

 #### Start
 - __Definition:__ Contains the beginning unit of the extent within a part.

-- __Usage Notes:__ Enter the first number of the range of units indicated by the "Unit" attribute, for example the first page number.
+- __Instruction:__ Enter the first number of the range of units indicated by the "Unit" attribute, for example the first page number.

 #### End
 - __Definition:__ Contains the ending unit of the extent within a part.

-- __Usage Notes:__ Enter the last number of the range of units indicated by the "Unit" attribute, for example the last page number.
+- __Instruction:__ Enter the last number of the range of units indicated by the "Unit" attribute, for example the last page number.

 #### Total
 - __Definition:__ Contains the total number of units within a part, rather than specific units.

-- __Usage Notes:__ Enter the total number of units indicated by the "Unit" attribute, for example "5" to indicate a total of 5 pages.
+- __Instruction:__ Enter the total number of units indicated by the "Unit" attribute, for example "5" to indicate a total of 5 pages.

 #### List
 - __Definition:__ Contains a textual listing of the units within a part.

-- __Usage Notes:__ Enter a textual description of units, rather than number alone, indicated by the "Unit" attribute, for example "pp. 5-9".
+- __Instruction:__ Enter a textual description of units, rather than number alone, indicated by the "Unit" attribute, for example "pp. 5-9".

 ### Attributes